 A new social network that allows followers to buy tokens in accounts is taking the world by storm.
 The network, called Bitclout, has seen interest from large investors, athletes, celebrities, retail traders and creators.

 The Basics On Bitclout: Bitclout offers a way for users to speculate on people and posts with real money by using a custom blockchain.

 Bitclout can support complex social network data like posts, profiles, follows and much more.
 The company is a fully open-source project that uses coins and code with no company behind it.

 Bitclout uses a proprietary cryptocurrency named after the company.
 Bitclout coins can be used to buy “creator coins” in accounts on the social network platform.

 Setting Up Bitclout Accounts: Users can create a Bitclout account with their name and phone number.
-To fund the account and buy social tokens of users on the platform, users need to have Bitcoin (CRYPTO: BTC) to buy the platform’s Bitclout cryptocurrency.
+To fund the account and buy social tokens of users on the platform, users need to have Bitcoin BTC/USD to buy the platform’s Bitclout cryptocurrency.
 The price of Bitclout doubles for every 1 million coins sold.

 Bitclout's Large Backers: Bitclout has attracted some top names as investors in the platform.

 Investors include Social Capital, Sequoia Capital, Andreessen Horowitz, Coinbase Ventures COIN, Winklevoss Capital and Reddit co-founder Alexis Ohanian.

 Many of the same backers of Bitclout also backed Basis in 2018.
 Basis was a company based on an algorithmic stablecoin and created by former Google engineer Nader Al-Naji.
 Basis closed shop after several months of operation and $130 million in funding due to regulatory concerns.